duckietown/duckietown-mplan/catkin_ws/src/50-misc-additional-functionality/obst-avoid/README.md

 - [duckietown-fplan](https://github.com/duckietown/duckietown-fplan) (is a submodule)
 - [duckietown-visualization](https://github.com/surirohit/duckietown-visualization) (is a submodule)

-See their respective documentations for further insights.
+See their respective documentations for further insights and instructions for installation.